Understanding the Difference Between Bipolar and Depression

 Mania can include feelings of euphoria, high energy levels, and extreme irritability, while depression can include feelings of hopelessness, sadness, and lost interest in activities.
 Some people with bipolar disorder rarely experience mood swing episodes, while others get them several times per year.
 Mood swings can impact one’s ability to work, sleep, think clearly, and manage relationships.

-There’s no cure for bipolar disorder, but it can be managed with a treatment plan typically consisting of psychotherapy and prescription medications.
+There’s no cure for bipolar disorder, but it can be managed with the right treatment plan typically consisting of psychotherapy and prescription medications.

-Also referred to as major depressive disorder, depression is a mental health condition involving a consistently low mood with feelings of worthlessness, hopelessness, and restlessness.
-People with depression also often lose interest in previously enjoyable activities.
+Also referred to as major depressive disorder, this is a mental health condition involving a consistently low mood with feelings of worthlessness, hopelessness, and restlessness.
+People with this also often lose interest in previously enjoyable activities.
 Trouble sleeping, concentrating, and maintaining a healthy appetite are common in cases of depression.

 People who are diagnosed by a doctor with major depressive disorder won’t have any history of a manic episode; this is the key difference between the two disorders.

-If you or someone you love exhibits symptoms of bipolar disorder or depression, visiting a medical professional for a diagnosis is the first step toward receiving treatment.
+If you or someone you love exhibits symptoms of either visiting a medical professional for a diagnosis is the first step toward receiving treatment.